motleyhu/HopcroftKarp/README.md

 ## The Implementation

-This is a quick and lazy implementation for now which works well for my use case.
-I am more than happy to improve it further as and when there is a need for that.
+- This is a quick and lazy implementation for now which works well for my use case.
+- I am more than happy to improve it further as and when there is a need for that.
 Issues and pull requests are welcome.
+- As per semver, there is no BC guarantee until 1.0

 ## Installation